adap/flower/doc/source/ref-changelog.md

 - **Make HTTPS the new default** ([#2591](https://github.com/adap/flower/pull/2591), [#2636](https://github.com/adap/flower/pull/2636))

-  Moving forward, `flower-server` will fail without either --insecure or --certificates a b c, and `flower-client` will start with HTTPS-enabled by default.
+  Flower is moving to HTTPS by default.
+The new `flower-server` requires passing `--certificates`, but users can enable `--insecure` to use HTTP for prototyping.
+The same applies to `flower-client`, which can either use user-provided credentials or gRPC-bundled certificates to connect to an HTTPS-enabled server or requires opt-out via passing `--insecure` to enable insecure HTTP connections.

-  `start_client` and `start_numpy_client` will still start in the insecure mode by default for backward compatibility.
+  For backward compatibility, `start_client()` and `start_numpy_client()` will still start in insecure mode by default.
+In a future release, insecure connections will require user opt-in by passing `insecure=True`.

 - **Unify client API** ([#2303](https://github.com/adap/flower/pull/2303), [#2390](https://github.com/adap/flower/pull/2390), [#2493](https://github.com/adap/flower/pull/2493))